 - There are 32.5 million small businesses in the U.S., according to the U.S. Small Business Administration, and approximately 11 percent of U.S. workers are self-employed, according to Census estimates.

 Is it a good idea to use a HELOC for my business?

 If you can afford to repay it, using a HELOC for your business could be a good idea.
 You might get lower interest rates than you would otherwise, and the rotating credit means you only need to borrow what is necessary.

 Pros of using a HELOC for business

 - Easier to qualify for: Since a HELOC is a secured loan — using your home as collateral — the lender considers the loan less of a risk.
-Because of this, a HELOC is usually easier to qualify for than an unsecured loan, which doesn’t have an asset attached to it.
+Because of this, a HELOC is usually easier to qualify for than an unsecured personal loan, which doesn’t have an asset attached to it.

-The risks of using a HELOC for business
+Cons of using a HELOC for business

-- Variable interest rates: Although you may secure a low rate initially because the interest rate is variable, it could rise in the future.
+- Variable interest rates: Although you might secure a low rate initially because the interest rate is variable, it could rise in the future.
 This would cause your borrowing cost to increase.
 The unpredictable nature of the interest rate can make it more difficult for you to create a repayment plan.
 Use a HELOC calculator to estimate how much your monthly loan payments might change if the rate goes up or down.

 - Risk of defaulting: If your business fails or you experience financial hardship and find yourself unable to repay the loan, the lender can foreclose on your home.
 This will also cause your credit score to suffer a major blow, making it harder for you to qualify for future loans.